lsds/TaLoS/README.md

 TaLoS hooks into the `ssl3_read_bytes` and `do_ssl3_write` functions of LibreSSL to monitor respectively the HTTPS request right after it has been decrypted and the HTTPS response right before it is encrypted.
-The `logpoint.c` file then builds pairs of request/corresponding response for each TLS connection and each communication exchange between the client and the server.
-Once such a pair has been constructed, it is sent to the `logpoint_log` function.
+The `enclaveshim_logpoint.c` file then builds pairs of request/corresponding response for each TLS connection and each communication exchange between the client and the server.
+Once such a pair has been constructed, it is sent to the `logpoint_log` function, defined in `logpoint.c`.

 The `logpoint.c` example provided with TaLoS simply prints a message for each call of `logpoint_log`.
 It can be quite easily extended to support any other